Nucleon form factors in $N_f=2+1$ lattice QCD at the physical point : finite lattice spacing effect on the root-mean-square radii: Two-state fit analysis

 For the simplest case if $b_1=b_3$ and $b_2=b_4$~\footnote{This is the case if the kinematics is chosen to be $\bm{p}=\bm{p}^\prime=\bm{0}$.}, the curvature is represented by $A\cosh\left( b_2(t-\frac{t_{\mathrm{sep}}}{2}) \right)$ with $A={2b_1}e^{-b_2\frac{t_{\mathrm{sep}}}{2}}$.
 The excited-state contribution remains at most as the size of $A$ at the center of the source and sink operators $t=\frac{t_{\mathrm{sep}}}{2}$.
 The value of $A$ corresponds to a typical size of the systematic uncertainty associated with the excited-state contamination in the standard plateau method.

 We evaluate the amplitude $A$ of $\widetilde{F}_{P}(q^2)$ and $\widetilde{G}_P(q^2)$ at the lowest $q^2$ (Q1) for data set of $t_{\mathrm{sep}}/a=13$.
 As shown in Fig.~\ref{fig:fp_qdep_p-n_ts1X} for $\widetilde{F}_P(q^2)$ and Fig.~\ref{fig:gp_qdep_p-n_ts1X} for $\widetilde{G}_P(q^2)$, the $t$-dependence of each form factor has a slight convex shape which is associated with the excited-state contamination.
 The observed shape is approximately symmetric with respect to $t=\frac{t_{\rm sep}}{2}$ within the statistical uncertainties at the lowest $q^2$.
 Therefore, for simplicity, we may use the two-state analysis with the symmetric ans\"atz ($b_1=b_3$ and $b_2=b_4$).
-We then found that the size of $A$ is much smaller than that of $b_0$.
+We then found that the size of $A$ is much smaller than that of $b_0$ , and the resultant $b_0$ is statistically consistent with the result obtained with the standard plateau method.
 Indeed, the systematic uncertainty in the standard plateau analysis is at most 1\% even in the most severe case of the excited-state contamination.
 This indicates that the two-state fitting analysis is not useful for resolving relatively large excited-state contamination in our data.